All Episodes

 The notion is you take the number of people who say they strongly approve, the number of people who say they strongly disapprove, and you fashion from that either a positive or negative integer.

-Uh the news the news was not so good for pr for the uh for the just spoken of President Bush 43 in the waning uh uh months, uh years of his presidency because the the nation had uh sadly lost the spine for the war and and listen, at any time at the end of a two-term presidency, you're gonna get some fatigue and the desire to see what else is going on and you know the the the thirst for for new faces and new voices, et cetera, et cetera, et cetera.
+And listen, anytime at the end of a two-term presidency, you're going to get some fatigue and the desire to see what else is going on and the thirst for new faces and new voices, et cetera, et cetera, et cetera.

-Um but at the beginning of the Obama administration of the news on the presidential index was incredibly good.
+But at the beginning of the Obama administration, the news on the presidential index was incredibly good.

-I mean, the number of people who strongly approved uh was way high, and the number of people who strongly disapproved was quite low, giving him a big, strong double-digit positive number.
+I mean, the number of people who strongly approved was way high, and the number of people who strongly disapproved was quite low, giving him a big, strong, double-digit positive number.

 That has changed.

-Is this uh folks slowly coming to their senses?
+Is this folks slowly coming to their senses?

 Is this folks previously enthused or at least willing to, and I always love this, let's give him a chance.